shaikhsirajudin/Notes/Latest/git-command.md

 git-add                 Add a net content to the index

-#To set a repository
+# To set a repository
-◾git init
+◾ git init

-◾git clone
+◾ git clone

-#To make changes on the files
+# To make changes on the files

 ◾git add
 ```
 git add -p